Artist Statement

 Artist’s Statement

-Born in 1955, a Literature & Writing major, Bard College, 1977, I am a well-traveled native Bostonian, retired from three meaningful professional careers: marketing and analyst relations agency senior executive in the Technology Industry.
-Then an about face as an energy healer for emotional trauma, advanced consciousness teacher, and seminar leader.
-And throughout those years: author of five novels.
-Now, in my late 60s, with all those past iterations of me quietly assimilated or released, I explore this new, wondrous passage as a visual artist.
+Born in 1955, a Literature & Writing major, Bard College, New York, 1977, I am an insatiable explorer of the unknown, an ever-journeying native Bostonian, having traveled seven years of my life before and after raising my magnificent daughters in Wellesley, MA.
+Now retired from three meaningful professional careers: marketing and analyst relations agency senior executive and agency president in the Technology Industry.
+Counselor for at-risk kids on a psych unit at a Children’s Hospital.
+Then a journey as an energy healer for emotional trauma, advanced consciousness teacher, and seminar leader.
+And throughout the last twenty-five years: author of five novels.
+(See my books on Amazon.)
+Just finishing my sixth and working on my seventh. jasontaylormorgan-author.com.

-A resident artist with the Cloverdale Arts Alliance Gallery, with ten exhibits of my artwork to date, I live peacefully and happily in the delightful little city of Cloverdale, known for its dedication to the arts, in Sonoma County, Northern CA.
+A resident artist with The Cloverdale Arts Alliance Gallery, with thirteen exhibits of my artwork to date, I live peacefully and happily in the delightful little city of Cloverdale, known for its dedication to the arts, in Sonoma County, Northern CA.

 Jason Taylor Morgan